taljmars/StandaloneDroneGCS/Windows64-lite/README.md

-Run deploy.bat to extract the Zip file. after extraction, you will find a a new directory named DroneConsole, inside it you will see a run.bat file that start you GCS.
+Run install.bat to extract the Zip file. after extraction, you will find a a new directory named DroneConsole and DroneServer, user the newly created run.bat file to lunch the server.